 There is also an R128 standard loudness measuring component, which is connected to a fast reacting (few frames) simple gain control.
 When the measured LKFS value approaches or exceeds -15LKFS, the gain is reduced.
 Because of the implementation model described below (we do not want people pushing this to -23LKFS and trying to use this to normalise programs – they will not like the effect), this value is fixed at a level that should be starting to sound ‘bad’ anyway, so whatever we do cannot be worse.

 The R128 auto-gain has a very fast reaction time to decrease / restore the gain, since it is assumed this is truly a mistake in broadcasting (accidental severely too-loud moment in program, live program sound gain is set too high).

 Please note, this is more a "limiter of last resort" and a third party loudness processor is strongly recommended when proper multiband audio volume processing is required.

 The "Nielsen watermarking" group provides parameters for Nielsen Watermarking encoding/decoding configuration.
-Select this option to enable watermarking functionality choose the required Nielsen watermarking type by selecting the corresponding option:
+To enable watermarking functionality choose the required Nielsen watermarking type by selecting the corresponding option:

 The parameters can be configured for each channel separately.
 This means that in case of simulcast each version of the playlist may have its own watermarking parameters.

-The following parameters will be available for the configuration:
+The following parameters are available for the NW type configuration:

 SID – Nielsen source ID.
 One or more SIDs are assigned to each content provider or distribution source.
 Included as a component of each watermark, the SID uniquely identifies the distribution source.